Shuyu-07/ASCon/README.md

 - **Task 1: root-fault attribution**, which identifies one root responsible agent and one key failure step.
 - **Task 2: failure-mode attribution**, which identifies faulty agents and their corresponding failure modes.

-As we do not hold the rights to publicly release the `TracerTraj` dataset, we use Task 2 on Aegis-Bench as the example here to demonstrate how to train and use the ASCon model.
+Here, we use Task 2 on Aegis-Bench as the example here to demonstrate how to train and use the ASCon model.

 ### (1) Run the preprocessing script to build encoded `pt` files